On the computational properties of basic mathematical notions: Two robust computational clusters

 Finally, the $\Omega$-cluster is defined in terms of (an equivalent formulation of) S1-S9-computability.
 The following results show that one can get by with a weaker notion of computability.
-In particular, the following theorem shows how to obtain an injection for the countable set of discontinuities of regulated functions. \begin{thm} There is a term $t$ of G\"odel's $T$ such that for any regulated $f:[0,1]\di \R$, the mapping $\lambda x.t(x, f, \exists^{2}, \Omega_{\geq \#, \fin})$ is a $[0,1]\di \N$-function injective on the set $\{ x\in [0,1]:f(x+)\ne f(x-) \}$, i.e.\ the countable set of discontinuities of $f$. \end{thm} \begin{proof} As noted in the proof of Theorem \ref{thm.surprise}, $X_{n}=\{ x\in [0,1]:|f(x+)- f(x-)|>\frac{1}{2^{n}} \}$ must be finite for fixed $n\in \N$.
+In particular, the following theorem shows how to obtain an injection for the countable set of discontinuities of regulated functions. \begin{thm} There is a term $t$ of G\"odel's $T$ such that for any regulated $f:[0,1]\di \R$, the mapping $\lambda x.t(x, f, \exists^{2}, \Omega_{\geq \#, \fin})$ is a $[0,1]\di \N$-function injective on

+which is the countable set of discontinuities of $f$. \end{thm} \begin{proof} As noted in the proof of Theorem \ref{thm.surprise}, the set $X_{n}$ as in \eqref{cuntila} must be finite for fixed $n\in \N$.
 Hence, the following set is also finite:

 Then $g(n):=\Omega_{\geq\#, \fin}(Y_{n})+1$ is such that $(\forall x, y\in X_{n})( |x-y|>\frac{1}{2^{g(n)}} )$.
 In other words, we may not know the elements of $X_{n}$, but we do know how much they must be apart (at least).
 Hence, for $x\in X_{n}$, the ball $B(x, \frac{1}{2^{g(n)+2}})$ does not contain any other elements of $X_{n}$.
 Let $(q_{m})_{m\in \N}$ be an enumeration of the rationals in $[0,1]$.
 Then we may choose a rational, say with index $Z_{n}(x)$, in $B(x, \frac{1}{2^{g(n)+2}})$ such that $Z_{n}(x)\ne Z_{n}(y)$ for $x, y\in X_{n}$ and $x\ne y$.
 Now define $Y:[0,1]\di \N$ as follows: